windwp/nvim-autopairs/README.md

 npairs.add_rule(Rule("$$","$$","tex"))

--- you can use some built-in condition
+-- you can use some built-in conditions

 local cond = require('nvim-autopairs.conds')
 print(vim.inspect(cond))